Flower Care 101

 Place in hydration bucket with plenty of elbow room.

 Rule #2: Use size-appropriate hydration containers and vases.
-Place flowers in size appropriate vessels, plastic bathroom trashcans work best!
+Short, plastic bathroom trashcans work best!
 Small, delicate flowers need their own vase or cup.
-Avoid deep Home Depot buckets.
+Avoid deep Home Depot buckets, they'll just break your heart.

 Nope.
 Flowers are too crowded and vessel is too tall.